jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 This time Janeway forced herself to her feet, nausea be damned.
 The Doctor came over to assist her.
 He spoke in a low hushed tone.
 “Seven and B’Elanna found him on deck eleven.
 He was injured, so they brought him here.”

 “Is he one of the invaders?”
 Janeway asked, groggily shuffling closer.
-As she approached, the creature slunked back into the dark, crouching underneath the biobed for cover.
+As she approached, the creature slunk back into the dark, crouching underneath the biobed for cover.

 “I don’t think so.”
 The Doctor responded.
 “He doesn’t seem to be hostile.
 Nor was he armed with any sort of weapons or technology.
 He’s a very timid fellow.
 He won’t even let me near enough to treat the injury on his leg.
 But the darkness does seem to calm him somewhat.”

 Janeway took a step up closer to the creature.
 “I’m Captain Kathryn Janeway.
 You’re safe here.”

-The creature did not respond.
-He continued to hide behind the biobed.
+The creature did not respond, continuing to hide behind the biobed.

 “I’ve tried communicating with him.”
 The Doctor continued.
 “He doesn’t appear to have any verbal skills.”